 Source: National Institutes of Health

-However, it is worth noting that reports from nutrition experts suggest that many of these supplements are not only unnecessary but potentially dangerous as well.
-A huge number of the vitamins and minerals that people think they need for a healthy life can instead be obtained through a balanced diet.
+However, nutrition experts suggest many supplements are unnecessary and potentially harmful.
+The vitamins and minerals people believe they need for optimal health can typically be obtained through a balanced diet.

-This means the millions of Americans thinking they are helping their health by taking supplements may actually be doing more harm than good in many cases.
-It underscores the importance of getting advice from professionals such as registered dietitians before investing in any type of supplement or health regime.
+This means millions of Americans believing they’re improving their health through supplements may actually cause more harm than benefit in many cases.
+This underscores the importance of consulting professionals like registered dietitians before investing in supplements or health regimens.

 There are more than 29,000 different vitamin supplements available to US consumers, with about 1000 new ones added each year.